-Copepods are sampled with a multinet to collect individuals from different depth (see chapter 9.3.1 Mulitnet manual).

-The samples to keep for experiments are decided after the content is inspected, this will depend on the number of individuals at the different depths, to ensure there is enough material for experiments.

-Two samples from different depths are placed individually in 60 L buckets filled with approximately 40 L sea water.
+Copepods are sampled with a 180 μ m Bongo net to collect individuals preferably from the upper 100 m; bottom - 0 m is also acceptable (see chapter 9.3.4 WP2, WP3 and Bongo net manual).
+The samples to keep for experiments are decided after the content is inspected to ensure there is enough material for experiments.
+Samples from the upper 100 m are placed individually in 60 L buckets filled with approximately 40 L seawater.
 The buckets are placed in a cold room with the temperature set to the prevailing water temperature; here the zooplankton is expected to be kept 3-4 days, until the next process station.
 Larger zooplankton such as jellyfish and appendicularians are removed to avoid fouling of the water.
+The following copepods are picked for the following stations: